rwth-iat/aas_flattening/config_based_aas_flattening/AAS_serialization_obj2csv.md

 <ol><h3>Overview</h3>
 The flattening API is a tool that allows users to convert AAS objects into a CSV file.
 This specification file outlines the API and the format of the TOML file required to flatten objects into a CSV file.
 The TOML file is a text-based configuration file that contains the necessary information to flatten objects into a CSV file.
-The TOML file contains the following information: the object type, the object attributes, information about connected objects to current object, and information regarding custom flattening code.
+The TOML file contains the following information a specific object type: the object type, the object attributes, information about connected objects to object type, and information regarding custom flattening code, if required for an object type.

-Once the TOML file is generated, the flattening API can be employed to convert the object into a CSV file.
+Once the TOML file is defined, the flattening API can be employed to convert the object into a CSV file.
 This API will accept the TOML file and AAS objects as input and will produce a CSV file that contains the flattened object.
-The CSV file will contain the attributes specified in the TOML file.
-This CSV file can then be used to store the flattened object in a database or to be used in other applications such as modelling on the objects.
+The CSV file will contain for every object, its attributes and linkages to other related objects.
+This CSV file can then be used to store the flattened object in a database or to be used in other applications such as doing modelling on the objects.

 This specification file outlines the API and the format of the TOML file required to flatten objects into a CSV file.